Westminster Assembly

 The Assembly was called by the Long Parliament before and during the beginning of the First English Civil War.
-The Long Parliament was influenced by Puritanism, a religious movement which sought to further reform the church.
+The Long Parliament was influenced by Puritanism, a religious movement which sought further reform of the church.
 They were opposed to the religious policies of King Charles I and William Laud, Archbishop of Canterbury.
 As part of a military alliance with Scotland, Parliament agreed that the outcome of the Assembly would bring the English Church into closer conformity with the Church of Scotland.
 The Scottish Church was governed by a system of elected assemblies of elders called presbyterianism, rather than rule by bishops, called episcopalianism, which was used in the English church.
 Scottish commissioners attended and advised the Assembly as part of the agreement.
 Disagreements over church government caused open division in the Assembly, despite attempts to maintain unity.
 The party of divines who favoured presbyterianism was in the majority, but the congregationalist party, which held greater influence in the military, favoured autonomy for individual congregations rather than the subjection of congregations to regional and national assemblies entailed in presbyterianism.
 Parliament eventually adopted a presbyterian form of government but lacked the power to implement it.
 During the Restoration of the monarchy in 1660, all of the documents of the Assembly were repudiated and episcopal church government was reinstated in England.

 The Assembly worked in the Reformed Protestant theological tradition, also known as Calvinism.
 It took the Bible as the authoritative word of God, from which all theological reflection must be based.
-The divines were committed to the Reformed doctrine of predestination — that God chooses certain men to be saved and enjoy eternal life rather than eternal punishment.
-There was some disagreement at the Assembly over the doctrine of particular redemption — that Christ died only for those chosen for salvation.
+The divines were committed to the Reformed doctrine of predestination—that God chooses certain men to be saved and enjoy eternal life rather than eternal punishment.
+There was some disagreement at the Assembly over the doctrine of particular redemption—that Christ died only for those chosen for salvation.
 The Assembly also held to Reformed covenant theology, a framework for interpreting the Bible.
 The Assembly's Confession is the first of the Reformed confessions to teach a doctrine called the covenant of works, which teaches that before the fall of man, God promised eternal life to Adam on condition that he perfectly obeyed God.